Two-hour buns from start to ‘out of the oven’, virtually idiot-proof.

-Count off ingredients as you use them so you don’t forget.. its an age thang…lol
+Count off ingredients as you use them so you don’t forget, it’s an age thing… lol

-In another medium sized bowl measure two cups of hot water.
-Recipe calls for 3 cups of really warm water but mine always turned to cool by the time I added the rest of the ingredient’s, so now I do two cups and add the third cup of really hot water at the end.
+In another medium-sized bowl measure two cups of hot water.
+The recipe calls for 3 cups of really warm water but mine always turned too cool by the time I added the rest of the ingredients, so now I do two cups and add the third cup of really hot water at the end.

 In your two cups of really warm water add one teaspoon of salt and six tablespoons of sugar.
-I like to mix it until it dissolves then add seven tablespoons of oil .. any kind works .. add two eggs and mix again.
-Add the third cup of hot water and mix again. (not boiling hot either.. it will kill something, don’t ask loll)
+I like to mix it until it dissolves then add seven tablespoons of oil .. any kind works, then add two eggs and mix again.
+Add the third cup of hot water and mix again. (not boiling hot either.. it will kill something, don’t ask lol)

 Now hopefully you washed your hands because now we are going to play in the dough.
-You really need to get your hands in and knead it in.
+You really need to get your hands into it and knead it in.
 I always sprinkle more flour on the outer edges .. sometimes a lot if I used too much water.. it happens.

 When double in size (or huge..
-IF YOU HAD A REALLY LONG NAP) cut off pieces and make into balls, rolls or however you want them to look.
-Place on your sheet pan (oiled) or parchment paper..
-I prefer parchment paper.
+IF YOU HAD A REALLY LONG NAP) cut off pieces and make them into balls, rolls, or however you want them to look.
+Place on your sheet pan (oiled) or parchment paper… I prefer parchment paper.
 Let rise again and have another nap if you want.
-When they get double in size or looking really good, pop them into a 350 degree oven and set your timer for 25 minutes.
+When they get double in size or looking really good, pop them into a 350-degree oven and set your timer for 25 minutes.

-Some ovens are hotter or not as hot or whatever.. but if they are not brown enough I will bake for another five or ten minutes (I like my buns browner, just sayin…) ALWAYS set the timer!
+Some ovens are hotter or not as hot or whatever.. but if they are not brown enough I will bake for another five or ten minutes (I like my buns browner, just saying) ALWAYS set the timer!
 As we age we get distracted and we don’t want you to burn your buns or worse yet start a fire and then they will take away your stove!
-I now understand why that happens.. just sayin.
-Brush your buns with oil, margarine or butter when they come out of the oven.. we all want nice looking buns, right?
+I now understand why that happens.
+Brush your buns with oil, margarine, or butter when they come out of the oven.. we all want nice-looking buns, right?

 7 cups flour

-mix dry together then in another bowl mix wet together .. then add wet to the dry.
+mix dry together, in another bowl mix wet together .. then add wet to the dry.

 3 cups really warm water (see above notes)